jriguera/bosh-ironic-cpi-release/README.md

 Change `IRONIC-API` with the IP address or dns name of Ironic API.
-If you are not using Ironic Standalone (so also *webdav_metadata_registry* job), put here the IP of the Registry specified in `registry.host` item. `metadata_publickeys` is a list of SSH Publics keys which will be incorporated to vcap user in the servers deployed.
+If you are not using Ironic Standalone (so also *webdav_metadata_registry* job), put here the IP of the Registry specified in `registry.host` item. `metadata_publickeys` is a list of SSH public keys which will be incorporated to vcap user in the servers deployed.

 Done!, now just run Bosh-Init: `bosh-init deploy <manifest.yaml>`, it will take